Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: Gluing an orientable surface from o6c4c

 In this case we only have $drd$ and $dpd$ edges.
 For such an o6c4c we have a nice property, that if we look at any pair of consecutive edges, this pair is covered orientably, meaning it's covered twice and in opposite directions.
 Then for our graph $G$ we can build a new graph $S$, corresponding to the orientable surface, where edges of $S$ correspond to pairs of consecutive edges of $G$, and vertices of $S$ correspond to edges of $G$ (although not 1-to-1, rich edges of o6c4c of $G$ map to $4$-valent vertices of $S$, while poor edges of o6c4c of $G$ map to two $2$-valent vertices of $S$).
 It's easy to see that faces of $S$ correspond to circuits in o6c4c.
 This way we get a surface without a boundary.

 \item Let's again return to the Petersen graph.
-We can apply similar gluing procedure, however it works only for $drd$ edges.
-But this is already good enough---if we do this, we end up getting the same image as in \citep{DevadossMorava} paper, see Fig.~\ref{fig:petersen_tesselation}, where left and right border are assumed to be the glued together, and same for up and down borders.
-After gluing we get 3 boundaries\sidenote[][]{Although visually they look more like "holes", but they are not holes in the topological sense}, each one corresponds to an ordered vertex in o6c4c solution.\sidenote[][]{And the great dodecahedron construction from \bothcite{Apery1998} and \citep{DevadossMorava} is a dual graph to the orientable double cover of the surface we just built.}
+In addition to $drd$ edges it also has $dro$ edge.
+However we can apply similar gluing procedure ignoring $dro$ edges at first, and by doing so we already will converge on a solution, displayed in Fig.~\ref{fig:petersen_tesselation}.
+Here we assume that left and right borders are glued together, and same assumption holds for up and down borders.
+After gluing we get 3 boundaries\sidenote[][]{Although visually they look more like "holes", but they are not holes in the topological sense}, each one corresponds to an ordered vertex in o6c4c solution.

-\item Hopefully these 2 cases are good enough to understand what happens in the general case of an o6c4c solution.
+\item Hopefully these 2 cases are explicit enough to understand what happens in the general case of an o6c4c solution.
 The general case is quite similar to what happens in Petersen graph case, except for addition of $opo$ edges, so usually boundaries don't have a 1-to-1 correspondence with ordered vertices, but it's something more complicated.
 We have come up with an \mytextbf{algorithm} for how to find the boundaries.
 Main idea is that if we know 1 edge of surface graph that lives on a boundary, then it's easy to reconstruct other edges of this boundary, reconstructing them in cyclic order.

 To illustrate this algorithm, we will describe an "enter-and-exit the boundary" procedure.
 E.~g., we can look again at Petersen graph case, say we found surface edge $"(2-7)-(7-6)"$.
 Then we retrieve the surface face on which it lives, this will be a circuit $"2-7-6-0-4-2"$.
 We assume that we can enter into the boundary, and exit the boundary, we do this by traversing edges $"(4-2)-(2-7)-(7-6)-(6-0)"$, so $"(4-2)-(2-7)$ is "entering the boundary", and $(7-6)-(6-0)"$ is "exiting" it.
 Now, we found the exit $drd$ edge (or maybe it will be a $dpd$ edge) and we know how to glue another face to this circuit, this is $"0-6-7-3-8-0"$.
 We repeat the procedure and find the next surface edge $"(6-7)-(7-3)"$, etc.